 Registrations are based on a first come, first serve basis.

 Summer Camps 2018

-Robotic critters, hunts for the elusive pirate, Calico Pete, and all kinds of other activities keep the STARBASE Victory halls and classrooms full during our summer camps.
+Robotic critters, cracking the secret code, flying drones, kayaking on the Elizabeth River, and all kinds of other activities keep the STARBASE Victory halls and classrooms full during our summer camps.
 STARBASE Summer Camps were among the best opportunities for Portsmouth students to learn while having fun.
-Thanks to our donors and the incredible staff, we have been able to grow the summer program to 26 total weeks of new experiences.
+Thanks to our donors and the incredible staff, we have been able to grow the summer program to 24 total weeks of new experiences.

-Our voluntary summer camps for Portsmouth Public Schools are offered at no charge with parents required to transport their children.
+Our voluntary summer camps for Portsmouth Public Schools are offered at no charge to parents with a minimal registration fee.
+Parents will need to provide transportation to and from camp as well as lunch daily.
 Totally funded by STARBASE, each summer camp runs for four consecutive days and includes an exciting field trip.
 Camps are developed as an expansion of the school year program so that students will continue their engagement in STEM education.
 Approximately 345 students sign up, first come first serve, for the camps targeted to preparation for the next grade level and to support the future activities of the STEM Pathways.

 LEGO®WeDO Camp (Rising Grade 4): The campers build and program “robotic critters” capable of performing tasks.
 The camp will include a field trip to the Virginia Zoo.